 Losing touch with this ability is part of the bigger picture of declining physical and mental health in developed countries.
 Without enough cold or heat stress, the immune system goes haywire.
 Physical activity and cold exposure leave you feeling euphoric.
 The most intriguing is that there is some preliminary scientific evidence that Hof’s methods can train people to consciously rev their immune systems up or down.

-It takes less than ten minutes to learn the breathing the method; [this video1iv will get you started.
+It takes less than ten minutes to learn the breathing the method; this video will get you started.
 Once you get the breathing down, your cold and heat tolerance will dramatically increase.
 The breathing ties into meditation—you have to do something while you’re not breathing for two minutes.
 This mental clarity eases stress, anxiety and depression.
 Results aren’t instant, but you’ll notice a quick boost right away and a more serious shift within weeks.

 Wim Hof is a practitioner but open to being investigated by serious scientists.
 Here’s some where to get started learning more about the method:

 - Scott Carney’s TEDx Talk is a quick primer to the whole idea of cold tolerance being innately human

 - Rhonda Patrick’s interview with Hof

 Actually Jumping into the Cold